 ADrawdown@ means the drawing down of a Tranche pursuant to Article V.

-ADrawdown Date@ means, in respect of each Tranche , the date specified for Drawdown of such Tranche in the related Drawdown Request (or such other date as may be agreed by the Trust, the Majority Lenders and the Agent in writing) upon satisfaction of the conditions precedent specified in Article IV.
+ADrawdown Date@ means, in respect of each Initial Tranche, the date hereof, and in respect of each Tranche that is not an Initial Tranche, the date specified for Drawdown of such Tranche in the related Drawdown Request (or such other date as may be agreed by the Trust, the Majority Lenders and the Agent in writing) upon satisfaction of the conditions precedent specified in Article IV.

 ADrawdown Request@ means a notice requesting the drawdown of a Tranche in substantially the form of Exhibit A executed by the Trust and delivered to the Agent.